 Inn From the Cold – Our Story

-It all began back in the winter of 2004, when a call to the Mayor asked where homeless individuals might stay other than the emergency shelters that were all full.
-This lead to the opening of a warming center at Newmarket’s Old Town Hall to provide shelter, warm beverages and a place to sleep, which then was supported by Town of Newmarket employees who acted as volunteers.
-They used the same criteria as the City of Toronto in that the warming center would open when temperatures fell below -15ºC.
+On a cold winter’s day in 2004, former Mayor Tom Taylor received a phone call from someone enquiring as to where he could stay when the shelters were all full.
+This led to the opening of a warming center at Newmarket’s Old Town Hall to provide shelter, warm beverages and a place to sleep, supported by Town of Newmarket employees who acted as volunteers.
+Using the same criteria as the City of Toronto, the warming center opened when temperatures fell below -15ºC.

-Today, Inn From the Cold is now known as a hub where guests have access to a range of services to help them move forward in a positive direction and achieve success and fulfillment.
-If you would like more information on how we can assist you, we welcome you to contact us or learn more about our services.
-Alternatively, you can learn how to get involved either by making a donation or donating your time as a volunteer.
+Inn From the Cold is an integral part of the response to homelessness in York Region.
+Board Members, staff, volunteers and clients work together to ensure Inn From the Cold is a safe, welcoming and supportive place for the community’s most vulnerable.
+If you would like more information on how we can assist you, please contact us or learn more about our services.
+Alternatively, you can learn how to get involved by making a donation or donating your time as a volunteer.
 We appreciate your support.